Henryyy-Hung/HKU-COMP3330-AGrade/README.md

 Function|Detail
 --|--|
-Paradomo|Start a timer with custom category (e.g. violin).
+Paradomo|Start a timer with custom category (e.g. practice violin).
 To Do List|Add task with name and date.
 Study Room|View study time of your friend.
 Statistics|View study distribution and trend.